AnotherPillow/sdvconvertergui2/README.md

 ## Usage

-1. Download the latest release from [the releases page](https://github.com/AnotherPillow/sdvconvertergui2).
+1. Download the latest release from [the NexusMods page](https://www.nexusmods.com/stardewvalley/mods/20986?tab=files).
 2. Run the downloaded file.
 3. Choose a converter and select a `manifest.json` (that works with the converter)
 4. Press the convert button and wait for it to complete.